30er Schärenkreuzer Tre Sang Kieler Förde

 Since 1934, these mahogany planks have been a force to be reckoned with.
 For the past three decades, a Bavarian has maintained and sailed the boat of the fearless offshore sailor Herbert George ‘Blondie’ Hasler.
 Although the trained combat diver only had one good season on it, it left a lasting impression.

-Classy 30 Square Metre Boat with K for Kingdom in its sail number
+Classy 30-Square-Meter Boat with K for Kingdom in its sail number

-Sometimes a short sail number like K8 is a reference to a special boat.
-The letter stands for Kingdom and the number for the eighth of the Kingdom’s fleet of 30ties.
+Every so often a short sail number like K8 is a reference to a special boat.
+The letter stands for kingdom, and the number for the eighth of the kingdom’s fleet of 30 square metre boats.
 Unfortunately, modern boats have three letters as nationality symbols, such as GER for Germany and GBR for England, and a four-digit number underneath.
 Who can remember that?

-Considering this 13.15 metre long, 217 centimetre wide torpedo of tropic wood with a freeboard of 502 millimetres, it is difficult to believe that this delicate vessel made sailing history in the rough English Channel and the Irish Sea in 1946 and opened a new chapter in yacht building.
+It is difficult to believe that this delicate vessel made sailing history in the rough English Channel and the Irish Sea in 1946 and opened a new chapter in yacht building.
+Consider this torpedo of tropic wood with a freeboard of hardly 20 inches (502 millimetres), being 54 feet (13.15 metres) long and mostly 7 feet (217 centimetres) wide.

 Apart from its obvious beauty and excellent condition today, this elegant vintage promenade sailboat would hardly be worth mentioning.
 You can spend a few hours on the Ammersee, Lake Starnberg, Kiel, or Flensburg Fjord on the weekend and get a sunburn in style or get wet until everyone on board thinks it’s enough.